-But to really ensure you see the results you’re looking for, it’s important to combine these targeted ab exercises with regular cardio exercise and strength training like HIIT.
-It’s these whole body exercises that will help you lose fat overall and enable a targeted sixpack workout to get you the core of your dreams.
+But to really ensure you see the results you’re looking for, it’s important to combine these targeted ab exercises with regular cardio exercise including high intensity interval training.

 Whey Protein – Perfect for after your six-pack workout

 When you work out, you ask everything from your body.
 So it’s only fair to give it back the very best.
 Our Whey Protein contains the perfect whey formula for your ab muscles.
-Super creamy, whether you mix it with water or milk.
-It’s like nothing else you’ve tasted.try our whey protein now
+And if you’re plant-based, we have got you covered.

+If you follow the workouts of those movie stars, they’ll talk about changing their body composition to lose fat.
 As with many factors that affect the human body, it’s difficult to know exactly how much weight you need to lose to develop abs.
 Women have, by nature, more body fat than men, and everyone loses and gains weight differently, so it can be really hard to know how your body will react.
-If your goal is a flat tummy, your best bet is to maintain a body fat ratio of between 16 to 20 percent for women and 10 to 14 percent for men.
+Very generally, you’re looking at 16 to 20 percent for women and 10 to 14 percent for men.